DominykasPivo/MARP-Guide-RAG-Chatbot/docs/Scrum_Artifacts.md

 * **FastAPI Transition:** The switch from Flask to FastAPI was smoother than expected, with noticeable performance improvements.
 * **Mock Services:** Early integration testing with mock services saved significant debugging time.
-* **Frontend Enhancements:** The improved UI received positive feedback from stakeholders.

 ## **2. What Could Be Improved?**

 * **Documentation Updates:** Some team members found it challenging to keep up with the changes in API endpoints during the transition. **Action:** Dedicate time for documentation updates in future sprints.
-* **Test Coverage:** While progress was made, we fell short of the 80% coverage goal. **Action:** Allocate more time for writing and reviewing tests in the next sprint.
+* **Time Managment** While progress was made, we fell short on time during the sprint. **Action:** Allocate more time to group mates and schedule more meetings.